 Children with mothers who were hypothyroid at this critical period frequently show permanent mental retardation.
-This cannot be corrected later by using iodine or thyroid hormone.
+It is not possible to correct this damage later using iodine or thyroid hormone.

 Iodine deficiency also threatens child survival.
-Several studies show that when deficiency is corrected neo-natal mortality may reduce 50% or more (DeLong 97).
-Supplementing iodine during pregnancy can reduce the risk of post-partum goiter caused by iodine deﬁciency during pregnancy and lactation (Glinoer 1992; Antonangeli 2002).
+Several studies show that when deficiency is corrected neo-natal mortality may reduce 50% or more (DeLong 1997).
+Supplementing iodine during pregnancy can reduce the risk of post-partum goiter due to iodine deﬁciency during pregnancy and lactation (Glinoer 1992; Antonangeli 2002).

 The National Health and Nutrition Examination Survey data (for 2005-2006 and 2007-2008) show that except for extremely low UI concentrations, overall iodine levels among pregnant women are comparable to non-pregnant women.

 Almost all women of childbearing age with potentially low iodine intake can benefit from iodine supplementation.
 That’s because they may be unaware that they are in the early stages of pregnancy—a time when iodine sufficiency is extremely important.

 How to check for iodine and thyroid deficiency?

 Checking the T4 (thyroxine) and T3 levels gives a full picture of the Hypothalamus-Pituitary-Thyroid axis.
-Additionally, the presence of TPO anti-bodies should be checked for potential threat to the thyroid from auto-immune diseases.
+Additionally, checking for the presence of TPO anti-bodies–for potential threat to the thyroid from auto-immune diseases also helps.